thommevans/planetc/README.md

 with the nicer Cython syntax.
 Tests confirm that the output from planetc exactly matches the output from the original MyFunctions routines, with identical computation time.

 See INSTALL for instructions on how to install the package.
-Once the package has been installed, you can cd into the examples folder that comes with this distribution to check out some basic usage of the planetc routines.